TO BE PUBLISHED September 2022

 - resources - assessing the funding needed to achieve aims for the health and social care workforce - whether the Government’s spending plans are sufficient - further options for support

-We are pleased to be able to include keynote addresses from Humza Yousaf MSP, Cabinet Secretary for Health and Social Care, Scottish Government (pre-recorded contribution); and Colin Poolman, Director, Royal College of Nursing Scotland.
+We are pleased to have been able to include keynote addresses from Humza Yousaf MSP, Cabinet Secretary for Health and Social Care, Scottish Government (pre-recorded contribution); and Colin Poolman, Director, Royal College of Nursing Scotland.